A Woman’s Place at Knole

 Six contemporary art commissions highlight the progression towards equality through the stories of the women who have contributed to the spirit & history of Knole.

 Lubaina Himid investigates the story of Grace Robinson; a laundry maid at Knole at the time of Lady Anne Clifford.
 Robinson is one of the few people of colour who worked at Knole, identified by the term ‘a blackamoor’ in the 17th Century.
 Lubaina seeks to celebrate the undocumented presence of those who laboured behind the scenes, working with portraiture and motifs, clothing and pattern.

-Lubaina Himid is a 2017 Turner Prize Nominee.
+Lubaina Himid is the 2017 Turner Prize Winner.
 She was born in Zanzibar and currently lives in Preston.
 Himid is Professor of Contemporary Art at the University of Central Lancashire.
 Forthcoming projects include: 2018 Hollybush Gardens, London, UK [solo] Harris Museum & Art Gallery, Preston, UK ; 2017 The Times, Flag Art Foundation, NYC, USA [group]; Firstsite, Colchester [solo]; Badischer Kunstverein, Karlsruhe, DE [solo]; Folkestone Triennale, UK [new public commission]; Manchester International Festival ’17, Manchester.
 She is represented by Hollybush Gardens, London.